Best Oculus Quest 2 head strap & Elite Strap alternatives Android Central 2022

 Best Elite Strap Battery alternative: VR Power 2 for Oculus Quest 2

 Okay, this isn't technically a "strap" either, but just roll with it.
 We know many people buy the Elite Strap with Battery to double or triple the headset's notoriously short battery life, rather than caring as much about the change in comfort.
 But if you want an alternative to the Elite Strap that costs less while offering more battery life, then consider Rebuff Reality's VR Power 2 accessory.

 Weighing 0.62 pounds, the VR Power 2 acts as a counterweight that naturally balances the front-heavy weight of the headset.
 With 10,000mAh of juice, it offers more than double the 4,676mAh Elite Strap with Battery capacity.
 That should add up to give you true all-day battery capacity if you have the time and VR legs to handle it.
 Even if you don't typically play that long, you'll no longer have to charge your headset obsessively after every session; the battery displays its current power capacity on the outside, so you know when to recharge it.

 VR Power 2 straps onto the back of your standard Quest 2 strap, but Rebuff Reality designed its straps to have extra give to fit onto larger straps like the Elite Strap or (in theory) most of the best Quest 2 straps.
 It sits on the back of your head above the strap, resting comfortably thanks to the padding on the inside of the battery.
-If you're moving quickly for exercise apps, you may not appreciate the extra weight; but for more slow-paced apps, it could be just what you're looking for.
+If you're moving quickly for exercise apps, you may not appreciate the extra weight.
+However, for more slow-paced apps, it could be just what you're looking for.

 - Gives you 8 to 10 hours per charge